hamsando/node-red-contrib-stoptimer-varidelay/README.md

 - putch: Fixed icon

 0.3.1
-- putch: Fixed, 3rd output should output 'stopped' if the stoptimer is sent 'stop' command
+- putch: Fixed,3rd output should output 'stopped' if the stoptimer is sent 'stop' command

+0.3.2
+- putch: Fixed time output when time is greater/equal 24 hours